mattbell87/matts-php-framework/README.md

 </page>
 ```

-Take note of the <plugin> entry that contains the filename of the plugin.
+Take note of the &lt;plugin&gt; entry that contains the filename of the plugin.

 ### Calling plugin functions with paramaters